asaltanubes/TFG-Killing-vector-fields/Escrito final/redshifts/redshifts.typ

 who is in curve $x^mu_B (tau)$.
 A way to compute the redshift is to take two geodesics that start at $x^mu_A$ and end $x^mu_B$.
-To compute $T_A$ and $T_B$ would therefore be the proper time differences between the proper times of the intersection points of the light geodesics on the observer geodesics.
+To compute $T_A$ and $T_B$ would therefore be the proper time interval between the intersection points of the light geodesics on the observer geodesics.

 This approach works but requires to know both the geodesics of the emitter, the